taylorhakes/painless/README.md

 - Run tests at the same time (speed improvements)

 Mocha Advantages
-- Supports browser and node (Painless is only node.
-It will support browsers soon.)
 - More widely used (more battle tested)
-- Integrated coverage

 #### AVA
 Painless Advantages
+- Supports Browser and Node
 - Easier to debug (single process and thread)
 - Has everything you need included (assertions, mocking, etc)
 - Doesn't need a separate executable to run (just run `node test.js`)